3 Stories Behind Fife’s Emerging Street Art Scene

 Cowdenbeath Heritage Mural sketch by Kerry Wilson | Two Scots Abroad

-The mural took a couple of days to illustrate and seven days to complete onsite using 12-metre high scaffolding.
-This was the first time Kerry and partner, Gordon Forbes, had worked on a project this big and said the hardest part was physically getting onsite and then keeping the image to scale.
-During the illustration process, Gordon’s son was dragged in to model his arms, to ensure that the 13 metres high mural was realistic.
+The mural took a couple of days to illustrate and seven days to complete onsite using 12-metre-high scaffolding.
+This was the first time Kerry and partner Gordon Forbes had worked on a project this big.
+They said the hardest part was physically getting onsite and then keeping the image to scale.
+During the illustration process, Gordon’s son was dragged in to model his arms to ensure that the 13-metre-high mural was realistic.

-The idea was sparked a year ago in conjunction with Cowdenbeath Community Council who hoped for something that gave a nod to the roots of the town’s mining past.
+The idea was sparked a year ago in conjunction with Cowdenbeath Community Council, which hoped for something that gave a nod to the roots of the town’s mining past.
 Kerry says, as unique as that sounds to an outsider, she gets requests to link to mining frequently.
-Hence this modern approach of the large mural, in keeping with the 32+ popular pieces found on gable ends in Glasgow.
+Hence, this modern approach to the large mural is in keeping with the 32+ popular pieces found on gable ends in Glasgow.

-When asked, ‘why the kid?’
-Kerry responds – interpretation is up to the viewer, and before you ask why not a girl, Kerry will point you to the art on shop shutters where two girls feature.
-The gender choice was not on purpose, it just came naturally during the creation process.
+When asked, ‘Why the kid?’
+Kerry responds—that interpretation is up to the viewer.
+Before you ask why not a girl, Kerry will point you to the art on shop shutters where two girls feature.
+The gender choice was not on purpose; it just came naturally during the creation process.

 Street Art on Shop Shutters

-This is not self-indulgent art with a comment on politics and current affairs, it is community backed and celebrates society today.
+This is not self-indulgent art commenting on politics and current affairs; it is community-backed and celebrates society today.
 The mural is not Kerry’s first stint in Cowdenbeath.
-She has been working with pupils from Beath High School, sprucing up the high street with spray painted pieces on shop shutters such as the takeaway, hairdressers, and the card shop.
+She has been working with pupils from Beath High School, sprucing up the high street with spray-painted pieces on shop shutters such as the takeaway, hairdressers, and card shop.

-Initially, different pupils helped but eventually the die-hard cohort stuck with it, keeping Kerry’s morale up at times and being excellent apprentices so much so two members of the team were awarded the Cowdenbeath Young Citizen of the Year award (Lee Crawford and Isla Cattanach).
+Initially, different pupils helped, but eventually, the die-hard cohort stuck with it, keeping Kerry’s morale up at times and being excellent apprentices.
+So much so that two members of the team (Lee Crawford and Isla Cattanach) were awarded the Cowdenbeath Young Citizen of the Year award.

-The mural of the mining boy is found on the end of a building at Brunton Square closest to the A92 end of Cowdenbeath Beath High Street and the shutters can be found on the street when the shops are closed.
+The mural of the mining boy is on the end of a building at Brunton Square, closest to the A92 end of Cowdenbeath Beath High Street.
+When the shops are closed, the shutters can be seen on the street.

-Cowdenbeath Leisure Centre is the main attraction in the town.
+Cowdenbeath Leisure Centre is the town’s main attraction.
 The centre includes gym facilities, a swimming pool, football pitches, fitness classes and kids clubs.
 In contrast, I can recommend the sit-down chippy, Darios.
-Racewell is home to stock car races, races take place every Saturday night from March to October.
+Racewell is home to stock car races; races occur every Saturday night from March to October.

-Lochgelly is five minutes away from Cowdenbeath where you will find the modern Lochgelly Centre has a 412-seat theatre, studio theatre, art studios, gym, rooms to rent and Lily’s cafe.
-Car sports enthusiasts should check out Driftland, the first purpose Japanese style drifting arena.
+Lochgelly is five minutes away from Cowdenbeath, where you will find the modern Lochgelly Centre, which has a 412-seat theatre, studio theatre, art studios, gym, rooms to rent and Lily’s cafe.
+Car sports enthusiasts should check out Driftland, the first-purpose Japanese-style drifting arena.

 Next to Lochgelly is Lochore Meadows Country Park AKA The Meadies.
 The Meadies has walking and cycling routes, water sports, and a 9-hole golf course.
 During the summer, events such as the music festival Rockore, Bark in the Park and Pipe Band competitions take place.